spundanlabs/vpc-mysql-gke-terraform/README.md

-* Give the correct provider creds into the module.tf
+* First of all create a folder named "creds" and past the .json file on it,Give the correct provider creds into the module.tf,{creds are the folder which contain the gcloud project iam service account .json file}

 * terraform init

-  # create a folder called modules and in the modules folder create all the resouces's,      instance etc.
+  # create a folder called modules and in the modules folder create all the resouces's,instance etc.

   #  all the files inside the modules folder give the extansion .tf